Overview of Bohmian Mechanics: Introduction

 Contrarily to Weinberg's opinion, we believe that Bohmian mechanics \emph{can help us make progress with our real problems}.
-There are, at least, three clear reasons why one could be interested in studying quantum problems with Bohmian mechanics: \begin{enumerate} \item \textbf{Bohmian \emph{explaining}:} Even when the Copenhagen mathematical machinery is used to compute observable results, the Bohmian formulation ofently offers better interpretational tools.
+There are, at least, three clear reasons why one could be interested in studying quantum problems with Bohmian mechanics: \begin{enumerate} \item \textbf{Bohmian \emph{explaining}:} Even when the Copenhagen mathematical machinery is used to compute observable results, the Bohmian interpretation ofently offers different interpretational tools.
 We can find descriptions of electron dynamics such as \emph{``an electron crosses a resonant tunneling barrier and interacts with another electron inside the well''}.
-However, an electron crossing a tunneling region is not rigourously supported within orthodox quantum mechanics, but it is within the Bohmian picture.
-Thus, in contrast to the Copenhagen formulation, the Bohmian formulation allows for an easy visualization of quantum phenomena in terms of trajectories that has important demystifying or clarifying consequences.
-In particular, it provides a single-event description of the experiment, while Copenhagen quantum mechanics accounts for its statistical or ensemble explanation.
+However, according to the orthodox theory, we can only talk about the properties of an electron (for example, its position) when we measure it.
+If we do not measure it, the electron has no property.
+Thus, an electron crossing a tunneling region is not rigorously supported within orthodox quantum mechanics, but it is within the Bohmian picture.
+Thus, in contrast to the Copenhagen theory, Bohmian mechanics allows for an easy visualization of quantum phenomena in terms of trajectories that has important demystifying or clarifying consequences.
+In fact, Bohmian mechanics allows for an unambiguous\footnote{About the ambiguity of the orthodox explanation of quantum mechanics and the unambiguity of Bohmian mechanics, J. Bell wrote\cite{om.Bell1987} (page 111): ``I will try to interest you in the de Broglie - Bohm version of non-relativistic quantum mechanics.
+It is, in my opinion, very instructive.
+It is experimentally equivalent to the usual version insofar as the latter is unambiguous.''} description of measured and unmeasured properties of particles (an electron crossing a tunneling barrier is a description of unmeasured properties).
+Bohmian mechanics provides a single-event description of the experiment, while Copenhagen quantum mechanics accounts for its statistical or ensemble explanation.
 We will present several examples in chapters 2 and 3 emphasizing all these points. \\

-\item \textbf{Bohmian \emph{computing}:} Although the predictions of the Bohmian formulation reproduce the ones of the orthodox formulation of quantum mechanics, its mathematical formalism is different.
-In some systems, Bohmian equations might provide better computational tools than the ones obtained from the orthodox machinery, resulting in a reduction of the computational time, an increase in the number of degrees of freedom directly simulated, etc. We will see examples of these computational issues in quantum chemistry in chapters 4 and 5, as well as in quantum electron transport in Chap.
+\item \textbf{Bohmian \emph{computing}:} Although the predictions of the Bohmian interpretation reproduce the ones of the orthodox formulation of quantum mechanics, its mathematical formalism is different.
+In some systems, the Bohmian equations might provide better computational tools than the ones obtained from the orthodox machinery, resulting in a reduction of the computational time, an increase in the number of degrees of freedom directly simulated, etc. We will see examples of these computational issues in quantum chemistry in chapters 4 and 5, as well as in quantum electron transport in Chap.
 6.\\